-If you spend a lot of time in the water when you travel–whether to swim, snorkel, surf, or dive–it’s a good idea to invest in a 3mm wet suit that you can take with you.
+Why it makes sense to invest in a 3mm wetsuit if you spend a lot of time in the water when you travel–whether to swim, snorkel, surf, or dive

 Even in the tropics, if you spend enough time in the water, your body temperature will drop, and you will get cold.